If you are considering resigning while on sick leave, it’s vital to understand your rights under UK employment law before handing in your notice.

 If you resign while on sick leave, you are entitled to the balance of any contractual sick pay or SSP during your notice period.

 If the notice period in your contract is less than one week more than your statutory notice entitlement, you should be paid your statutory entitlement of 1 week’s pay upon resignation.
 However, some employers might pay your full salary during the notice period, or they might underpay you.

 It’s important to take the time to understand your entitlements when resigning from a job on sick leave.
 This Landau Law article has several example scenarios which may help.

 This guide from ACAS will help you understand what notice pay you are entitled to when off sick.

 Employment law around this entitlement can be very confusing.
 If your contract is not clear on it, or you are confused, we recommend that you call ACAS and get advice on your own situation.
 Do this before you hand in your notice so that you can proceed accordingly.

 Before you call, make sure you have your employment contract to hand.

 It’s worth doing this to make sure your employer has understood your rights to notice pay when off sick.
 Many employers misinterpret the rules around the right to notice pay during sickness.

-If this escalates and a work situation becomes unbearable, it is important to know that you cannot, under normal circumstances, be forced to resign.
-You can have a conversation in which your boss asks you if you will consider resigning.
+You cannot, under normal circumstances, be forced to hand in your notice while on sick leave.
+You can have a conversation in which your employer asks you if you will consider resigning.
 However, you do not have to agree to this.